 Cash balance plans have critical deadlines and contribution limits.
 The most important is the funding of the plan.
 When is the cash balance plan contribution deadline?
 It depends on the structure of the company who adopted the plan.
 Let’s take a closer look.

 First, plans no longer need to be set up before the end of the year.
 A plan can be set-up and approved by the date the company files its tax return.
 Contributions must be made by the deadline of the company’s tax return (which includes extensions).
+But no later than September 15th.

 The contributions should then be accrued and deducted on the tax return.
 If the contribution deadline is missed, the contribution will be deducted on the subsequent year tax filing.